BOOK/CHECK AVAILABILITY LOGIN TO ACCOUNT

 We tailor our approach and care to each cat

 All cats have different personalities and therefore each one will become settled in his/ her own way.
 Some cats are bold and will settle instantly even if they have never been away from home before.
 More commonly cats that come for their first stay can be a bit wary and unsure to start with.
 Many cats don’t eat very well for the first day or two, but once they are more settled in their new environment they regain their appetite.
-We recognise that each cat is individual, and so we tailor our approach and care to each one according to their specific needs.
+At Catseye Cattery we recognise that each cat is individual, and so we tailor our approach and care to each one according to their specific needs.

 Do I need to bring my cats food with me?